What is DEI?

 Although Diversity, Equity and Inclusion (DEI) is a hot topic of conversation today, there is no one definition of what we mean by DEI.
 However, we will attempt to provide our best description of DEI to help frame the conversation around this important topic.

-The purpose of creating a DEI strategy is to define the short-term and long-term goals, priorities, and initiatives for the organization.
+The purpose of creating a DEI strategy is to define the short-term and long-term goals, priorities and initiatives for the organization.
 The process provides direction on how to achieve these objectives.
-This includes:

 Creating a DEI internal and external statement.

 A DEI Communication plan which: